top of page

 Also note that dividends (or interest) are a component of total return (capital gains are the other component), and in the end, total return is ultimately what matters for wealth creation and wealth preservation.

 There’s no one-size-fits-all retirement income plan.
-A traditional 60/40 portfolio works for some, but alternatives can provide higher, steadier cash flow, increase your willingness and ability to spend—and may reduce stress about selling assets in down markets.
+A traditional 60/40 portfolio of index funds works for some, but alternatives can provide higher, steadier cash flow, increase your willingness and ability to spend — and may reduce stress about selling assets in down markets.

 At FlourishingPath Financial Coaching, I help clients explore income strategies that match their goals, risk tolerance, and lifestyle.
 Contact me or visit www.flourishingpathfinancial.com/book-online if you would like friendly, expert, personalized assistance in planning your retirement.